18th October, 2022

 They are the client, because they own the land or building, and are carrying out the work for themselves.

-They can also be the principal contractor if they are in overall control of the construction phase, either completing work themselves or managing contractors on site.
+But the developer might also be the best person to be the principal contractor - especially if they are in overall control of the construction phase, either completing work themselves or managing contractors on site.

-The client can also be the principal contractor under CDM if they are having work carried out within their own occupied premises.
+Another situation where the client might choose to also be the principal contractor under CDM is if they are having work carried out within their own occupied premises.

 For example, a client running a factory where work will be carried out within the facility while it is still in use.

-Of course, while they can carry out the role of principal contractor, they don't have to.
-They could also appoint the principal contractor role to another person or organisation who they have in control of the works.
+Of course, while you can carry out the role of principal contractor as a client - you don't have to.
+There is a fair bit of work involved with managing a construction project, and you could appoint the principal contractor role to another person or organisation who you put in control of the works.